Crispy Chicken Manchurian (Sweet & Sour)

 • 500 grams boneless chicken, cut into bite-sized pieces

-• 1 teaspoon giner-garlic paste
+• 1 tsp giner-garlic, paste

-• 1 teaspoon garlic, minced
+• 1 tsp garlic, minced

-• 1 small onion, cube cut
+• 1 small onion, diced

 • 1 small bell pepper (capsicum), diced

-• 2 tablespoons tomato ketchup
+• 1/2 cup tomato ketchup

-• 1 tablespoon chili sauce (optional)
+• 1 tbsp chili sauce

-• 1 teaspoon sugar
+• 1 tsp brown sugar

-• 1 teaspoon black pepper powder
+• 1/2 tsp black pepper powder

-• 1/2 teaspoon salt, or to taste
+• 1/2 tsp salt ( to taste )

-• 1/2 teaspoon chili flakes
+• 1/2 tsp chili flakes

 • 1/2 cup chicken broth or chicken cube

-• 2 tablespoons corn-flour
+• 3 tbsp corn-flour

-• 8-10 almond, roasted crushed (for garnish)
+• 8 -10 almond, roasted crushed (optional for garnish)

-• 1 egg, white
+• 1 egg white

 Directions

-• In a bowl, mix the chicken pieces with 1 tablespoon of ginger-garlic paste, 1/2 teaspoon salt, and 1/2 teaspoon black pepper powder.
-1 teaspoon soy sauce, 1 teaspoon vinegar, and 1 egg white.
+• In a bowl, mix the chicken pieces with 1 teaspoon of ginger-garlic paste, 1/2 teaspoon salt, and 1/2 teaspoon black pepper powder.
+1 tablespoon soy sauce, 1 teaspoon vinegar, and 1 egg white.
+Cover the bowl and allow it to marinate for about 20-30 minutes.

 • Take the chicken out of the pan and keep it aside.
 Keep it on a kitchen towel for absorption of any excess oil.

-• In the same pan, add the cube cut onion and bell pepper, sauté for a minute or until it becomes translucent.
+• In the same pan add the cube cut onion and bell pepper, sauté for a minute or until it becomes translucent.
+Take both the vegetables out and set them aside

 • Remove extra oil from pan.
 Reduce the heat and in the same pan, add minced garlic.
 When it turns brown, add tomato purée.
 Let it simmer for 3-5 minutes until thick paste formed.

 • Add the cooked chicken and vegetables back into the pan and toss well, ensuring that the sauce coats the chicken evenly.
 Keep cooking for another 2-3 minutes to make sure everything is heated thoroughly.
-Taste the dish and adjust the seasoning if needed, adding more salt, black pepper, or sauces to suit your preference.

 Leave a Reply